What is Google Sheets and Google Data Studio?

 Google Sheets is a powerful tool for any activity that involves data recording and analysis.
-It is a free, cloud-based spreadsheet application.
+It is a free, cloud-based spreadsheet application that allows users to store and manage data like a lightweight database.
 This means that you can open it on a web browser window just like a regular webpage and get the functionality of a spreadsheet application for doing data analysis.
 However, the Google spreadsheet alone is not enough.
 Most marketers, analysts, and website owners transfer data from Google Sheets to Google Data Studio because it provides a way to perform further analysis on the data and visualize it.

 SIGN UP HERE FOR A 14-DAY FREE TRIAL